-Before You Begin the Installation¶
+Before You Begin Installing or Upgrading¶

 Please review the following information before you begin installing Driverless AI.
 Be sure to also review the Sizing Requirements in the next section before beginning the installation.